Hisashi Namekata

 Hisashi Namekata (行方 尚史, Namekata Hisashi) is a Japanese professional shogi player ranked 9-dan.
+He is also a non-executive director of the Japan Shogi Association.

-Early life
+Early life, amateur shogi and apprenticeship

 Namekata was born in Hirosaki, Aomori Prefecture on December 30, 1973.
 As a sixth-grade elementary school student, he finished third in the 10th Elementary Student Meijin Tournament in 1985.
 After graduating elementary school in 1986, he entered the Japan Shogi Association's apprentice school at the rank of 6-kyū under the guidance of Yasuharu Ōyama as a twelve year old, and was awarded professional status and the rank of 4-dan on October 1, 1993, at the age of 19.

 Shogi professional

 In 2015, Namekata finished tied for first with Akira Watanabe, Toshiaki Kubo and Akihito Hirose in the Class A league for the right to challenge to Habu for the 73rd Meijin title.
 Each player finished league play with 6 wins and 3 losses, so a playoff was held to determine the challenger.
 A step-ladder playoff system with the player's league seed determining their playoff seed was held.
 Namaketa needed to only win one game to become the challenger since he was the highest league seed of the four, whereas the two lowest seeds Kubo and Hirose needed to win three games each to become challenger.
 Kubo beat Hirose and then Watanabe in rounds one and two respectively to face Namekata in the final game of the playoff.
 Namekata then defeated Kubo to win the playoff.
 In the title match, Namekata and Habu were tied after two games before Habu won the next three games to defend his title 4 games to 1.

 On January 29, 2018, Namekata defeated Yasuaki Murayama in a round 2 preliminary game of the 89th Kisei Tournament to win his 600th official game as a professional.